How to Start Building Your Emergency Fund in 2025

 Welcome to the year of “Oh, shit, maybe I should cancel that Orangetheory membership and cut back on the Seamless.”

-Thank you, Coronavirus, for waking us up to the fact that maybe – just maybe – it’s worth taking a more intentional look at the way we’re spending, how much we’re saving, and if we’re investing properly.
+Thank you, economic turmoil, for waking us up to the fact that maybe—just maybe—it’s worth taking a more intentional look at the way we’re spending, how much we’re saving, and if we’re investing properly.

 I say this with only an almost-undetectable tinge of sarcasm, since in some ways, I do think this wake-up call helped a lot of us course-correct.

-One of the burning questions that initially drove my interest in personal finance a few years ago was this:
+One of the burning questions that initially drove my interest in personal finance in 2018 was this:

 How much should I be saving and investing every month?